-- Some funds are required by state law and by bond covenants. - > The District establishes other funds to control and manage money for particular purposes (like repaying its long-term debt, and its capital projects fund) or to show that it is properly using certain revenues (like food service).
+- Some funds are required by state law and by bond covenants. - The District establishes other funds to control and manage money for particular purposes (like repaying debt, and its capital projects fund) or to show that it is properly using certain revenues (like food service).